oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

 ### How to create a new query?

+Add the function/SP in database that returns the requested data Test your function/SP from psql
+Add a method that access your new function/SP from the relevant DAO and DAO implementation class Add a test method in the DAO test class that access your new DAO method Create your Query class
+Create your Query parameters class
+Add your query type to the VdcQueryType enum
+Run the relevant DAO tests and verify that all tests are passed Implement UI/REST API calls to your query and test that it works

 ## Commands

 ### How to get data on command execution via DAOs ?